Ashwini182006/AI-Powered-Vendor-Contract-Compliance-Analysis-System/README.md

 ## Disclaimer
 This project is an AI-assisted contract compliance auditing tool.
 The results are meant to support contract review.
 Final decisions should be checked by qualified legal or compliance professionals.

-This project is an AI-assisted contract compliance auditing tool.
-The results are meant to support contract review.
-Final decisions should be checked by qualified legal or compliance professionals.